laishenggx/T-N_Wave-Activity-Flux/README.md

 ## Introduction
 Takaya and Nakamura generalize the Plumb Wave-Activity Flux(Plumb,1985) so as to be applicable to small-amplitude Quasi-Geostrophic(QG) disturbances, either stationary or migratory, that are superimposed on a zonally varying basic flow, and introduced the `T-N Wave-Activity Flux`('TN01' for short).<br>

-TNO1 is of great advantage in climating monitoring and diagnosis.
+TN01 is of great advantage in climate monitoring and diagnosis.
 >TN01 with improved meridional component based on Plumb Wave-Activity Flux is appropriate for analyzing Rossby waves in the zonally asymmetric westerly.
 And it reflect the evolution of long-waves which the E-P Flux can't.<br>(Shi Chunhua,2017)

 ## Formulation